bernt-matthias/git-course-example/README.txt

-iimportant content
+important content
-containing only a single correct line which is not thiis one.
+containing only a single correct line which is not this one.